phan-kimngan/k-v-sovai-translator/README.md

 + Run the FastAPI server, which provides the main system APIs: /kor2vie, /vie2kor, and /voice2text.
 + Install ngrok and open a public tunnel for the server.
 + Edit your "ngrok-free.dev" link in source code
-+ Push the Streamlit source code to GitHub.Log in to https://share.streamlit.io using your GitHub account, then select Create App → Deploy an app.After deployment, you will receive a public URL for the Streamlit application, which can be accessed and run directly on mobile devices via a web browser.
++ Push the Streamlit source code to GitHub.
+Log in to https://share.streamlit.io using your GitHub account, then select Create App → Deploy an app.After deployment, you will receive a public URL for the Streamlit application, which can be accessed and run directly on mobile devices via a web browser.